 Disclaimer: I do not claim any rights to the Terminator films; the TV series, "Terminator: The Sarah Connor Chronicles;" or any characters depicted within the films or TV series.
 I do claim the right to this story idea and all characters and situations of my own creation.
 This story was created solely for my own enjoyment and the enjoyment of others.
-No profits are garnered from its distribution - unfortunately.
+No profits are garnered from its distribution.

 TERMINATOR: THE SARAH CONNOR CHRONICLES